 Please note that when making a booking it is important that you make us aware of your current position in terms of curriculum and where your students stand in relation to the subjects they are being taught so that the sessions can be tailored to your students’ needs.

-Funding for sport visits
+Funding for School Visits

-Various criteria exist to identify WP students, generally those from more disadvantaged backgrounds and under-represented groups, and some schools will have WP cohort lists which can be used to aid attendee identification.
+Various criteria exist to identify WP students, generally, those from more disadvantaged backgrounds and under-represented groups, and some schools will have WP cohort lists which can be used to aid attendee identification.
 If you think your school may be eligible for funding, however, you do not have a cohort list but can supply the attendee’s postcodes, they can be used to assess whether funding may be available.

 School and College Liaison